AmirShkolnik/DivingCenter/TESTING.md

 ### Overview

 The manual testing for the Diving Center website involves verifying the functionality of both the frontend and backend components.
 The frontend is built using a standard web framework, while the backend is implemented using Django REST Framework.
 Each test ensures that user actions on the frontend are correctly handled and reflected on the backend.
 The tests are divided into two categories: logged-in users and non-logged-in users.
 Logged-in users have access to more features like commenting, liking, adding posts, booking courses, and reviewing/rating them based on their experiences.
-Non-logged-in users can only read content.
+Non-logged-in users can for the most only read content.

-Certainly!
-I'll add these relative path image links to the appropriate places in the tables.
-Here's the updated version with the image links inserted:

 ### As a visitor